Best Python Coding for Kids Course Review

 This is where Code Ninjas wants to come in and help marry these two challenges of allowing kids to have fun but also learn the important technology and computer programming for kids.

-Tynker Coding for kids is absolutely HUGE with 60 million kids worldwide appealing to all kids of all
+Tynker Coding for kids is HUGE with 60 million kids worldwide appealing to all kids of all

-IMPORTANT: Tynker is famous for their coding camps all over the world and a very large organization so it is somewhat hard if you are a newbie parent trying to figure this all out for the first time.
-Customer support is limited and if you are needing the personal touch, or communication via live webinar or live chat for your child or even a phone call for you, this may not be the best option.
+IMPORTANT: Tynker is famous for their coding camps all over the world and is a very large organization so it is somewhat hard if you are a newbie parent trying to figure this all out for the first time.
+Customer support is limited and if you need the personal touch, or communication via live webinar or live chat for your child or even a phone call for you, this may not be the best option.
 The last thing you want is for your child to get frustrated during their first exposure to computer programming.
 This can discourage very fast and be an uphill battle with parent and child from day one.
-I also did not find on their site exactly where the mini coding camps are located, which could mean Tynker is now pushing online more and more.
+I also did not find on their site exactly where the mini-coding camps are located, which could mean Tynker is now pushing online more and more.
 There are subscription plans on the website ranging from $7/mo to family plans of $30/mo.

 This is us!
 So where do we fit in?